celery/celery/docs/userguide/workers.rst

 uses remote control commands under the hood.

-You can also use the ``celery`` command to inspect workers, and it supports the same commands as the :class:`@Celery.control` interface.
+You can also use the ``celery`` command to inspect workers, and it supports the same commands as the :class:`@control` interface.

 .. code-block:: python